tdody/tdody.github.io/_posts/2019-06-25-Logistic-Regression.md

 </figure>

-The signoid function is defined on the entiere range of real numbers and takes values in [0,1].
+The sigmoid function is defined on the entire range of real numbers and takes values in [0,1].
 Therefore, if the output of the linear function is a large value, then the sigmoid will be close to 1 and close to 0 if z is very small.
 There is one missing aspect to our model.
-The goal is to predict wether y is equal to 0 or 1, to do so, we will define a threshold.
+The goal is to predict whether y is equal to 0 or 1, to do so, we will define a threshold.

 $$y_{pred}=1\ if\ a\geq0.5\ else\ y_{pred}=0$$